 Introduction

-In contemporary society, the Micro-Electro-Mechanical System (MEMS) devices has done a significant role in many fields, like accelerator, fluid control, micro-power system, MEMS fuse system and internet of things (IOT)1.
+In contemporary society, the Micro-Electro-Mechanical System (MEMS) devices has played a significant role in many fields, e.g. accelerator, fluid control, micro-power system, MEMS fuse system and internet of things (IOT)1.
 The widely use of MEMS devices is due to its scaling advantage, i.e. the scaling of MEMS devices reduces the cost per device.
-Although the total cost to fabricate one wafer may increase, the number of devices on each wafer increase dramatically with the decrease of the feature size of MEMS devices.
-In addition, the finer fabrication process provides high performance of MEMS devices, e.g. the accuracy and precision of MEMS sensors are orders of magnitude higher than conventional sensors.
+Although the total cost to fabricate one wafer may increase, the number of devices on each wafer increases exponentially with the decrease of the feature size of MEMS devices.
+In addition, the finer fabrication process provides high performance of MEMS devices.
+For example, the accuracy and precision of MEMS sensors are orders of magnitude higher than conventional sensors.
 2 Therefore, MEMS has become a focus of both fundamental research and applicable engineering.
 Among all the MEMS applications, the comb drive uses electrostatic force as the actuation principle.
-There are two metal conductor in the micron scale shape of the comb.
+There are two metal conductors in the micro-scale shape of the comb.
 They both alternate with each other where one is static and the other is dynamic.
 When passing an alternating current, one of the comb will be moving which relative to another conductor.
 More specifically, more and more scientists prefer to use the comb drives for electrostatic actuation, capacitive position sensing and frequency turning.3 [3]They have become an inalienable part of many MEMS devices such as accelerometers, gyroscopes, and micro scanners and so forth.4 The rocket combusting chamber has a specific vibrating frequency, which is usually within the range between 1000 to 5000 Hz.
 The design and development of a micro-accelerator becomes an essential problem for real-time monitor of the working stators of the combusting chamber.

 However, the design and optimization of comb drive sensor becomes a challenge for the society since the geometry of the devices is complex.
 Xie et al has already designed and fabricated the out of plane comb drives which can achieve the aim of realizing.
-5 Based on Xie’s design, some scientists have already successfully developed and tested 1-D analog scanning micro mirror arrays with hidden vertical comb-drive actuators.6 Besides, there are also some people using comb drive to solve out sophisticated problems like to overcome the difficulties of isolating two stationary capacitor comb sets in bulk micromachining by the electrically.7 Whereas, those results just lack some visualization, which means the results of them are fixed and hard to show the change of the model.
+5 Based on Xie’s design, some scientists have already successfully developed and tested 1-D analog scanning micro mirror arrays with hidden vertical comb-drive actuators.6 Besides, there are also some other groups using comb drive to solve out sophisticated problems as to overcome the difficulties of isolating two stationary capacitor comb sets in bulk micromachining by the electrically.7 Whereas, those designs lack of the freedom to change all the parameters of the comb drive, which means that the designs are partially fixed.
+Moreover, there is no visualization in their models, making it hard to show the results of the model.

-In this work, I used the new simulation software---COMSOL to make the model more vivid and visual by the moving mesh.
-The study of the vertical comb-finger actuation for CMOS MEMS is also been realized, simulated and tested, in addition, behavioral simulation using the 3-D NODAS library matches the experimental results within 7% for frequency response.8 Comparing with this work, the frequency domain study was conducted to optimize the model which nobody has involved in this filed.
+In this work, I used the powerful simulation software---COMSOL to make the model more vivid and visual.
+The study of the vertical comb-finger actuation for CMOS MEMS is also been realized, simulated and tested.
+In addition, behavioral simulation using the 3-D NODAS library matches the experimental results within 7% for frequency response.8 Comparing with this work, the frequency domain study was conducted to optimize the model which nobody has involved in this filed.
 I also parameterized the geometry of the comb drive structure, e.g. fingers and stators.
 As a result, I can easily change the structure for optimization in the model.
-In this way, the model can solve the problems that has mentioned above.
+In this way, the model can solve the problems that have mentioned above.

 Model setup